jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

 --> image editing controls (and others) should "take-over" the 1st & 2nd level control area (either via overlay or actual live region)
+-- this will avoid blocking the image
+-- this might mean goodbye to checkbox hack maybe

 --> improve filters with before and after

 --> "edit mode" -- either use/implement or hide... (is useful for dev i suppose)

---> for player image, use v-show in conjuntcion with the checkbox hack.

---> donT block image too much with edit controls... hmmm

---> the controls atop each card face are looking CLOSE -- make them the same height so the top border of the card doesn't hop when jump from front to back
+--> make controls atop each card face the same height so the top border of the card doesn't hop when jump from front to back

 --> click outside to close?